Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### Instance Name

-If you plan on running multiple Amplitude instances, each with distinct API keys or initialization options, you can assign an `Instance Name` to each one.
-It's crucial to configure the `Instance Name` in the tag settings for every Amplitude tag that should be associated with a specific instance.
+If you plan on running more than one Amplitude instance, each with distinct API keys or initialization options, you'll need to assign an `Instance Name` to each one.
+Tags with the same `Instance Name` are linked together and use the API key of the Initialization tag for that `Instance Name`.

 !!!note
     This approach can also prevent missing events if different versions of the Amplitude SDK coexist in your system.